Drexel University College of Arts and Sciences

 The College of Arts and Sciences (CoAS) is one of the many colleges at Drexel University.
 It was formed in 1990 when Drexel merged the two existing College of Sciences and College of Humanities together.

 History

-Founded in 1891 as the Drexel Institute of Art, Science and Industry.
-In 1914, the School of Engineering employed full professors for English, mathematics, and chemistry.
-The College of Science was created in 1968 and the College of Humanities and Social Sciences was created in 1970.
+The College of Arts and Sciences traces its orings back to Drexel Institute of Art, Science and Industry, founded in 1891.
+As its curriculum broadened, the School of Engineering employed full professors for English, mathematics, and chemistry in 1914.
+The College of Science was created in 1968, and the College of Humanities and Social Sciences in 1970.